jplps/soapers/README.md

 ## Creating DB

-With the container running, let's create the db and execute the migrations & seeders
+With the container running, let's create the db and execute the migrations

-	$ yarn sequelize db:migrate
+	$ docker exec -it <backend-container> yarn sequelize db:migrate

 ## Check DB